alexnmk/alexnmk/README.md

 ## 👋 Hi, I'm Alex🌾
+I am a Risk Management and Business Intelligence graduate at Hong Kong University of Science and Technology in 2022.
 Having two-years experience of data analytics and creating search engine, I have nurtured interest in data mining, as extracting information from raw data is rewarding and is challenging.
-I will be graduating at Hong Kong University of Science and Technology in 2022.

 ## Get in touch
 🌐 <a href="https://alexnmk.github.io/" target='_blank'>My Personal Website</a><br>